ITIC Homepage Slideshow

 Surviving a Tsunami - Lessons from Chile, Hawaii, and Japan

-UPDATE: Spanish & French versions.
+UPDATE: English version.
 The booklet recounts actions that saved lives following the tsunami from the largest earthquake ever measured -- the magnitude 9.5 earthquake in Chile on May 22, 1960.
-In addition, lessons learned from the 2010 tsunami were included in the 2012 brochure.
+In addition, lessons learned from the 2010 tsunami were included in the 2014 brochure.
 (English, Spanish, French).

 ITIC International Training Programme - Caribbean